apache/paimon/docs/content/how-to/writing-tables.md

     --source_sql "CREATE TEMPORARY VIEW test_cat.`default`.S AS SELECT order_id, price, 'important' FROM important_order" \
     --source_table test_cat.default.S \
     --on "T.id = S.order_id" \
-    --merge_actions not_matched_insert\
+    --merge_actions not-matched-insert\
     --not_matched_insert_values *
 ```

 The term 'matched' explanation:
 1. matched: changed rows are from target table and each can match a source table row based on
 merge-condition and optional matched-condition (source ∩ target).
-2. not-matched: changed rows are from source table and all rows cannot match any target table
+2. not matched: changed rows are from source table and all rows cannot match any target table
 row based on merge-condition and optional not_matched_condition (source - target).
-3. not-matched-by-source: changed rows are from target table and all row cannot match any source
+3. not matched by source: changed rows are from target table and all row cannot match any source
 table row based on merge-condition and optional not-matched-by-source-condition (target - source).

 Parameters format: